What is a Company in Nigeria Law?Abbakin

 If you are reading this article and you are not a Nigerian, please connect with your attorney or visit the Department of Corporations in your state for questions about how to start your business registration processes and what this may cost you.

-Having said that, let’s look at what a company is form a global perspective;
+Having said that, let’s look at what a company is from a global perspective;

 What is a Company?